 Loading the .OVA

-As stated in Helpful Tools virtual machine, you can use most virtual machines, including freeware versions.
+Indeni can be installed on most virtual machines, including freeware versions.
 However, VMware Workstation was preferred for this exercise due to the ease of DHCP assignment to the Indeni server and connectivity to devices over a VPN.

 To Load the OVA, do the following: